saching13/handwritingrecognition_backpropogation/README.md

    Data set link: [http://yann.lecun.com/exdb/mnist/](http://yann.lecun.com/exdb/mnist/)

-   To train the model download the dataset from the above link and place them in project directory and run the [main.py]()
+   To train the model download the dataset from the above link and place them in project directory and run the [Train.py]()

+   Train.py will create a model file which can be loaded and tested using [test.py]()